Connor Wong Player Props: Red Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have the 11th-ranked team ERA across all league pitching staffs (3.95).
+- The 9.5 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in the league.

-- The Marlins allow the fifth-fewest home runs in baseball (79 total, one per game).
+- The Marlins have the 10th-ranked team ERA across all MLB pitching staffs (3.93).

-- His last time out came on Thursday against the Pittsburgh Pirates, when the left-hander went seven innings, surrendering one earned run while giving up three hits.
+- The Marlins give up the sixth-fewest home runs in baseball (80 total, one per game).

-- The 25-year-old has an ERA of 3.64, with 10.6 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .250 batting average against him.
+- His last appearance was on Friday against the Pittsburgh Pirates, when the lefty threw seven scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.